ian-mark/Portfolio-Projects/Data Visualisation/Airbnb and Market Traction/README.md

 several markets.
 The pervasive diffusion of mobile devices along with computational innovations (e.g. machine learning, deep learning, AI) have created the opportunities for new ventures to emerge and challenge the leadership of incumbents.
-Such a process has produced new business models (e.g., the 'platform' business model) and new forms of arrangement of economic and social exchange (e.g. the sharing economy).
+Such a process has produced new business models (e.g. the 'platform' business model) and new forms of arrangement of economic and social exchange (e.g. the sharing economy).